Amazon Auto Scaling: Architecting Elastic Infrastructure on AWS

 --output table

-# View ASG activities (troubleshooting)
+View ASG activities for troubleshooting

 aws autoscaling describe-scaling-activities \